 Changing the Way We Think and Talk About Thriving in an Evolving Coastal Zone

-FY23 Seed Grant Proposal Submissions Still Open!
+FY23 Seed Grant Recipients Announced!

 March 16, 2022 The Center for Coastal Studies invites seed grant proposals from members of the Virginia Tech community to increase our institutional capacity in coastal-zone research, extension and engagement, and education.
 The goal of the seed grants is to form and foster interdisciplinary groups to address research, extension and engagement, and educational needs to better understand and find innovative solutions for complex contemporary and emerging environmental, societal, security, political, and economic issues in the coastal zone.
 Full story here